REPORTABLE

 Our

-common law knows three types of domicile: domicile
+common law knows three types of domicile:

-of choice – which
+of choice –

 may in certain factual circumstances be acquired by persons of full